rustware/ruxy/README.md

 Ruxy is a great fit whether you're using Kubernetes or another containerization platform.

-For optimal performance, we slightly recommend using **fewer containers with more cores each**.
-This allows Ruxy's internal thread-based load balancing to shine – reducing the latency and overhead of external load balancers and extra network hops.

-That said, there's **no disadvantage to assigning just a single core** to your container.
+As usual, the amount of containers vs. number of CPUs assigned to each container depends on whether you want to optimize for throughput or the latency, and balancing these two is higly dependent on your specific workload.

-Ruxy avoids synchronization overhead entirely, so single-threaded and multi-threaded deployments both perform efficiently, with no penalties either way.
+That said, Ruxy avoids synchronization overhead entirely, so single-threaded and multi-threaded deployments both perform efficiently, with no penalties either way.

 ---